-A continuation of fundamental concepts, with emphasis on kinetics, equilibria, electrochemistry, and descriptive chemistry.
+(Fall, Spring and Summer, Course Offered Every Year) A continuation of fundamental concepts, with emphasis on kinetics, equilibria, electrochemistry, thermodynamics, and descriptive chemistry.
 Three class hours per week.
 MAT-144 is strongly recommended as a prerequisite.
-Prerequisites: CHE-111, CHE-141.
+Prerequisites: CHE-111 with a grade of C of better, CHE-141.
 Corequisite courses: CHE-142.
+Students must pass CHE-112 with a C or better in order to fulfill the prerequisite requirement for other courses in the department.